 What Is An N95 Mask?

 N95 masks are air-filtering respirators made from multiple layers of nonwoven, synthetic fabric.
-They are designed to create a seal around the nose and mouth by achieving a close facial fit.
+They are Covid protection equipment designed to create a seal around the nose and mouth by achieving a close facial fit.
 N95 respirator masks are intended for use in a healthcare setting to protect patients and healthcare workers from the transfer of microorganisms, bodily fluids and aerosol particles.
 Regulated by the National Institute for Occupational Safety and Health (NIOSH) and the Food and Drug Administration (FDA), N95 masks undergo a rigorous certification process prior to being approved for healthcare use in the United States.

 How Effective Are N95 Masks?

-N95 respirator masks are so named because, when properly worn, they are certified to filter out at least 95% of tiny 0.3 micron particles, including dust, allergens and live particles (bacteria, viruses, etc.).
+N95 masks are so named because, when properly worn, they are certified to filter out at least 95% of tiny 0.3 micron particles, including dust, allergens and live particles (bacteria, viruses, etc.).
 Composed of two layers of spun-bonded polypropylene and two layers of melt-blown, nonwoven polypropylene, the N95 respirator masks manufactured by RB Medical Supply have been rated to filter at least 95% of particulates as small as 0.0725 microns and bacteria live particles as small as 0.1 microns.

 Achieving Proper Facial Fit